wuyuechang11/Vocabuddy/README.md

 * **Listen & Choose Game**
   Focus on *listening and pronunciation*.
 Users listen to an audio pronunciation and choose the correct word.

-* **Context-Based Usage Game** (replacement for traditional fill-in-the-blank) Train word *usage* by selecting the most appropriate word for a given context, avoiding unstable free-text input evaluation.
+* **Fill-in-the-Blank Usage Game**
+  Learners practice word usage by completing a sentence with the correct target word.
+Example sentences are retrieved via the Merriam-Webster Dictionary API.
+(If the API does not return a suitable example sentence for a target word, the system automatically applies a fallback sentence to ensure gameplay continuity and consistency across all words.)
 ---

 ## 📁 Input Options